This oven roasted pulled pork tastes like it was smoked for hours, but really was cooked in your oven! It’s perfect with vinaigrette dressed coleslaw.

 - 1/4 teaspoon salt

-Dissolve 1 cup salt, 1/2 cup brown sugar sugar and 3 Tbsp liquid smoke in 1 gallon (4 L) cold water in a large bowl.
-Place pork into brine, cover and refrigerate for 2 hours.
+- Dissolve 1 cup salt, 1/2 cup brown sugar sugar and 3 Tbsp liquid smoke in 1 gallon (4 L) cold water in a large bowl.
+Place pork into brine, cover and refrigerate for at least 2 hours, up to overnight.